Cowboy Cookies

 I am pretty sure my recipe pre-dates Laura Bush’s published recipe.
 I think I started making them in the 1980s.
 I know my daughter Abby was baking them and selling them by the dozen in the early 2000s.

-I like these cookies because, although they look like (and bake like) chocolate chip cookies, they are NOT Chocolate Chip Cookies (Laura Bush’s recipe seems a lot like Chocolate Chip Cookies though!).
-My Cowboy Cookies are slightly crisp and buttery with a slight chew from the coconut and oats, and they are not over-the-top sweet.
+I like these cookies because, although they look like (and bake like) chocolate chip cookies, they are NOT Chocolate Chip Cookies.
+Cowboy Cookies are slightly crisp and buttery with a slight chew from the coconut and oats, and they are not over-the-top sweet.

 Cowboy Cookies

-• 1/2 cup shortening (Crisco, do not use the butter flavored kind, just the plain, regular, old fashioned kind, either the sticks or the tub are OK)
+• ½ cup shortening—do not use the butter flavored, just the plain, regular, old fashioned kind, either the sticks or the tub.

 • 1 cup white sugar